ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 Check that the instrument is in the list of Instruments in https://github.com/ISISComputingGroup/JSON_bourne/blob/master/webserver.py and that the version on web server is up-to-date.

+Another cause could be that there were issues with MySQL in the moment the IBEX server was started (this seems to affect the archiver start up).
+Check logs of the MySQL service in the `var` area, fix any issues so that MySQL is running correctly again, then restart the IBEX server.

 ## `cmake error: could not load cache` seen during build

 Try deleting any `CMakeCache.txt` files in the appropriate directory